Chuckleberry-Finn/game-night/README.md

 ** **

 <details> <summary><b>Implementing Cards:</b></summary>
 Technically you just need a table of strings corresponding to textures/names for card items.
-You can use any means to obtain the list of cards, for example for playing cards, and *Uno*, the card names/IDs are assembled using string manipulation.
+You can use any means to obtain the list of cards, for example for playing cards, and <I>Uno</I>, the card names/IDs are assembled using string manipulation.
 This is entirely a preference to avoid having to type/copy-and-paste the entries.

 <sup>Note: Table entries must match a corresponding Texture in the correct texture directory (more on this later).</sup>